 Covering the gamut of relational subjects regarding role play, activism, feminism, and even polyamory, Easy is by far one of the most representational shows about romance and sexuality I’d ever seen.
 Even more compelling, is it’s shot in mumblecore fashion, using outlines over full written screenplays.

 For this reason, Joe Swanberg was very particular in his casting.
 It’s cast ranging in age from individuals in their 20’s to 50’s.
-Just like other works by Swanberg, many of the actors pulled from real life experiences, with several playing slightly altered versions of themselves.
+Just like other works by Swanberg, many of the actors pulled from real-life experiences, with several playing slightly altered versions of themselves.
 For instance, in season one Mark Maron, a stand-up comedian/podcaster, plays a graphic novelist who writes stories taken from his personal life.
-That same episode, Emily Ratajkowski, the famed model, portrays a selfie-artist that showcases personalized selfies for a living.
+In that same episode, Emily Ratajkowski, the famed model, portrays a selfie-artist that who showcases personalized selfies for a living.

 Like in season one, season two takes place mostly in Chicago’s north side by Lincoln Square.
 There are also many returning characters, but you don’t have to watch season one to understand.
 In this sense, the series is similar in style to Paris Je T’aime or New York I love You.
 Stories about romance between the city and the respective culture of its people.
 Each story operates like its own slice-of-life movie with something poignant to express.

 I reviewed each episode individually below with a short premise and take away, minus the spoilers.
 Overall, I felt that this season was stronger than season one, and that it opened the door for covering more relational and culturally sensitive topics beyond sexuality.
 To me, easy season two took a step forward, With Joe Swanberg’s style moving beyond its romantic adolescence and moved into budding adulthood.